 Program Enrollment Information

-The last day to sign up for the Summer Phlebotomy class will be May 15, 2024.
-Please note that phlebotomy classes are no longer 'self-enroll'.
+Read through the Phlebotomy Enrollment Step-by-Step Guide and the Steps to Success before filling out the Phlebotomy Enrollment Agreement form.
+Please note that Phlebotomy classes are no longer 'self-enroll'.
 After completing the steps in the Phlebotomy Enrollment Step-by-Step guide you will be enrolled by your advisor.

 Additional Information